PubliusPseudis/ember/README.md

 * **Custom Dandelion++ Router:** An implementation of the Dandelion++ protocol for privacy-preserving message routing.
 * **HTML, CSS, JavaScript:** The core web technologies for the front-end application.

+## Access it in Pages
+You can access the live version of Ember via GitHub Pages: [publiuspseudis.github.io/ember](https://publiuspseudis.github.io/ember)

 ## How to Run Locally

 Ember is designed to run entirely in your web browser, leveraging WebTorrent.
 You can easily run it locally: